imjoseangel/sandbox/docs/terminatingpod.md

 # Kubernetes Pods Stuck in Terminating: A Resolution Guide

-A Pod deletion can take some time to get deleted or even hang on `Terminating`.
+Do you know why a Pod takes too much time to get deleted or even hangs on `Terminating` state?

-In this post, we will explain possible causes and give some useful tips to delete PODS when hanging on `Terminating` state.
+This post describes the Pod Lifecycle conditions, reasons of why they could hang on `Terminating` state, and some useful tips to get rid of them.

+## Pod Conditions

 ## Reasons for a pod on `Terminating` state

-Leaving out bugs or node issues, the two most common reasons are the `terminationGracePeriodSeconds` and `Finalizers`
+The two most common reasons are the `terminationGracePeriodSeconds` and `Finalizers`

 ### The PreStop hook and terminationGracePeriodSeconds